Fakorede/mobile-bench/mobilebench/validation/README.md

 - [] Clone each repo in our own private repo.

+- [] Can you add a flag with the ability to disable applying solution patch, along with parsing aand stubbing in the pre-solution test phase

 I'm tired of this back and forth, What's a better sure proof approach of generating method stubs.
 I've wasted too much time on this.
 ```markdown